MoodyUser/MoodyUser.github.io/README.md

 # Instructions

-    just open cmd go to dev folder on local pc enter 'p' to post and commit or just 'python log.py'
+open terminal go to dev folder, enter 'p' to post and commit or just 'python log.py' for new post.